Prepare for MIT

 MIT does not require applicants to take advanced courses beyond what is commonly available in high school.

-We love to see that students have challenged themselves in high school, and have taken advantage of their opportunities (as admissions officers have written about here and here).
+We love to see that students have challenged themselves in high school and have taken advantage of their opportunities (as admissions officers have written about here and here).
 If you are using your resources in high school, you're going to learn a lot, and we're going to think that when you come to MIT you will learn even more.
-So it's always a good thing to push yourself academically in high school, for your sake and ours.
+So it's always a good thing to push yourself past your comfort zone in classes that you really love in high school, for your sake and ours.

 That said, MIT does not commonly award credit for advanced coursework, generally because we prefer to make sure that all of our students start with equal footing.
 Though most advanced coursework programs are "standardized" in theory, in reality they often differ substantially between regions, schools, teachers, and even individual classes.